cryostatio/cryostatio.github.io/guides/_subsections/navigate-the-dashboard.md

   <li>
     {% capture automated-analysis-text %}
     <p>
     The <i>Automated Analysis</i> card allows users to view <b>JMC</b> <i>Automated Analysis</i> reports in a nicely formatted dashboard card.
-The card allows the user to create a special recording, and then automatically generates a <i>Automated Analysis</i> report.
+The card allows the user to create a special <code>Recording</code>, and then automatically generates a <i>Automated Analysis</i> report.
 The report displays potential problems with your <b>JVM</b>, and provides suggestions on how to improve the performance and security of your selected <b>JVM</b> application.
 The card also contains a toolbar that allows you to refresh the report, delete the report, filter results, and change the view.
     </p>
     <h4>Gallery view</h4>
         <figure>